tomnortonjr/PiHoleHA/Software/Pi-Hole/Tutoriales/2_Pi-Hole_Servers.md

 First we need to install keepalived and libipset3.
 Run this command on both machines.

-`sudo apt update && sudo apt install keepalived libipset3 -y`
+## sudo apt update && sudo apt install keepalived libipset3 -y
+sudo apt-get install keepalived

 **02)** After the install we need to enable keepalived.
 Run this command on both machines.